jarvisteach/appJar/docs/mkdocs/docs/pythonEvents.md

 ## Types of Event
 ---
-appJar currenly has four basic types of event you can register:
+appJar currently has four basic types of event you can register:

 * `.set XXX ChangeFunction(title, function)` call a function whenever the widget *changes*
 * `.set XXX SubmitFunction(title, function)` call a function when the widget is *submitted*